Strategies for Earning $100,000 or More

 But, it could be worth it if it means earning more money in the long run.
 You also want to keep learning about your profession so that you can progress to making more money by staying ahead of the competition.

 Finally, do not forget about networking opportunities.
 Networking means meeting new people, making connections, and building and maintaining new relationships.
 Investing time into it could lead to big opportunities down the line.

 If you are not looking to change professions or are set on a career that does not bring in six figures, investing is a great way to boost your earnings.
-Depending on your ability to save money, you can put that extra income you receive to generate passive income.
+Depending on your ability to save money, you can put that extra income you receive to.

 Below is a table illustrating the investing effect mentioned above:

 Due to the pay scale of certain jobs, landing a six-figure role may not be possible always.
 Many people resort to the Gig Economy to increase their take-home pay.

 - Drive for Uber or Lyft - If you have a car and are comfortable sharing with strangers, ridesharing is for you.
 Platforms such as Uber and Lyft allow drivers to use their cars for ridesharing.
 Rideshare driver's pay varies but it usually falls between $15 and $22 an hour.